 Cats are clean animals compared to other pets.
 However, they still need the same grooming effort that you give to other pets.
 Bathe your cats.
 Though cats can clean themselves, it is still best for them to be washed.
 Fleas are very attracted to cats and dogs or simply furry ones.
 Bathing them will not just wash off any unwelcome parasites but also will help them feel fresh and relaxed.
 But, if you are too busy to groom your pet, you can also bring them to a pet station for grooming services.
 They will do all the grooming for you, like trimming their nails and furs and cleaning their eyes and ears.

 Make sure that your home and backyard are cat-proofed

 Just like having dogs, cats can be very clumsy as well.
 Hence making sure that all the fragile stuff is placed in a high area where your cat can’t reach it is a must.
-Remove or keep any stuff that can be harmful to your cat like yarns that can lead to your cat accidentally being choked or strangled.
-Moreover, cats love playing and eating plants inside and outside the house.
-Therefore here are the examples of plants that are poisonous and harmful to cats.
+Remove or keep any items that can be harmful to your cat, like yarns that can lead to your cat accidentally being choked or strangled.
+Moreover, cats love playing with and eating plants inside and outside the house.

 Ten Plants That Are Most Poisonous To Cats

 - Sago Palm